zakagan/WordFormable/README.md

 However, the challenge with this method is both computing the power set of the base string and choosing an effcient hash function.
 Currently this is a work in progress.

 The upfront complexity is extremly costly.
 Generating a power set of char arrays from the base string has complexity of O(2^K), where K is the length of the base string.
-However, if K is small and the right hash function is chosen, checking a large number of words could be acomplished extremly quickly.
+However, if K is small and the right hash function is chosen, checking a large number of words could be acomplished extremely quickly.